SpareBank1/designsystem/packages/ffe-datepicker/README.md

 ## Usage

+Full documentation on datepicker usage is available at https://design.sparebank1.no/komponenter/skjemaelementer/#datepicker.

 The styles for this package can be used in 3 different ways depending on what you want.
 For All styles or Only date input you will need the `@sb1/ffe-form` package in your project.